KletschTobias/EcoTrace/README.md

 ## 📄 License

-This project is open source and available under the MIT License.
+This project is under PROPRIETARY LICENSE.

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

 ---